ipfs-tech/cbor42/draft-caballero-cbor-cbor42.md

 As in CBOR/c, deterministic encoding is mandatory.
 The encoding scheme adheres to Section 4.2 of [RFC8949], but adds a few constraints (denoted below by RFC+), where this RFC offers choices.
 The following list contains a summary of the deterministic encoding rules:

 - RFC+: Floating-point and integer objects MUST be treated as distinct types regardless of their numeric value.
 This is compliant with Rule 2 in Section 4.2.2 of [RFC8949].
-- RFC+: Integers, represented only by the int type, MUST use the int type if the value is between -2^64 and 2^64-1; otherwise, as with timestamp data, they must be encoded at higher layers, whether as bytestrings or strings.
+- RFC: Integers, represented by the int and bigint types, MUST use the int type if the value is between -2^64 and 2^64-1; otherwise, as with timestamp data, they must be encoded at higher layers, whether as bytestrings or strings.
+  - Appendix B.1 features a list of integer sample values and their expected encoding.
 - RFC+: UNLIKE CBOR/c and standard CDE encoding, floating-point numbers MUST always be encoded using the longest [IEEE754] variant.
 Appendix B.2 features a list of floating-point sample values and their expected encoding.
 - RFC+: NaN values with payloads (like f97e01), or having the most significant bit set ("signaling"), MUST be rejected.
 See also Appendix B.4 for invalid NaN variants.
 - RCF+: UNLIKE CBOR/c and standard CDE encoding, map keys MUST be typed as strings; no other types are allowed as map keys.